Data privacy and human rights

 Using these steps to control the personal information companies hold about you is important but won’t always stop them from tracking you in the background.
 To further protect your privacy online, consider using services that have built-in privacy features.

 Another way to protect your online privacy is to switch to a different web browser.
-Two popular choices are and .
+Two popular choices are Brave and Firefox.
 Brave automatically blocks ads and trackers, while Firefox requires you to manually enable its "Tracking Protection" feature.

 A round up: